uberpup/MazeGenerator/README.md

 2. Chose the generating mode
 3. If you want to download the labyrinth, type:
    YES
-4. Decide, whether you want to see a route.
+4. Decide, whether you want to see the route.
 In order to do that, type:
    YES
 5. In order to download a labyrinth with root, type "YES" again